-There are about 2,557 Turbomeca Arriel 1B, 1D, 1D1 and 1S1 turboshaft engines of the affected design in the worldwide fleet.
-We estimate that this proposed AD would affect 721 engines installed on helicopters of U.S. registry.
-We also estimate that it would take about 2 work hours per engine to inspect all 721 engines and 40 hours per engine to replace about 571 2nd stage turbines on 1B and 1D1 engines, and that the average labor rate is $65 per work hour.
+We estimate that this proposed AD revision would affect 721 engines installed on helicopters of U.S. registry.
+We also estimate that it would take about 2 work-hours per engine to inspect all 721 engines and 40 work-hours per engine to replace about 587 2nd stage turbines on 1B and 1D1 engines, and that the average labor rate is $80 per work-hour.
 Required parts would cost about $3,200 per engine.
-Based on these figures, we estimate the total cost of the proposed AD to U.S. operators to be $3,405,530.
+Based on these figures, we estimate the total cost of the proposed AD revision to U.S. operators to be $3,905,240.

 Authority for This Rulemaking